 Awards Ceremony and Recognition

-The 2017 Leading Edge Awards will be presented during the ASTC Annual Conference in San Jose, California.
-Each award will consist of an etched glass “Edgie” and a complimentary full conference registration to the 2017 ASTC Annual Conference (fees for special events, tours, and workshops are not included).
+The 2018 Leading Edge Awards will be presented during the ASTC Annual Conference in Hartford, Connecticut.
+Each award will consist of an etched glass “Edgie” and a complimentary full conference registration to the 2018 ASTC Annual Conference (fees for special events, tours, and workshops are not included).
 Awardees will receive recognition in Dimensions magazine, on the ASTC website, and in a widely distributed press release.
 Awardees will also receive a special award winner logo to display on their website or other promotional material, and a press release to assist them in publicizing their recognition.

 Past Leading Edge Award Recipients